ronnyvotel/confetti-with-threejs/README.md

 # click "Advanced" -> "Proceed to localhost" (which I did for nearly all of my
 # development), or you can follow the instructions below to install a
 # certificate.
+# Also, make sure to grant access to your camera when/if a prompt appears.
 npm run dev
 ```